mario-i-caicedo-ai/Physics_is_Fun/README.md

 Driven by a lifelong fascination or better said, love, for physics that ignited at the tender age of seven through countless hours of watching science documentaries, I embarked on a journey to become a "Mad Scientist."
 This journey culminated in becoming a full professor of physics at [Universidad Simón Bolívar](http://www.usb.ve) (USB) in Caracas, Venezuela, in 2003.

-To share this enduring passion and knowledge, I've created this repository.
+To share this enduring passion and knowledge, I am creating (please note my emphasis in the present continuos tense) this repository.
 I invite you to explore these resources freely and embark on your own physics journey

-The primary functios of the repo are twofold.
+This is what you will find in this repo.

+*  Lecture notes on different topics of physics and math, I am making every possible effort to mantain the text free from calculus, or as many people say, the notes are non calculus physics.
-*  First, will publish notes on different physics topics and levelesI aim to foster physics education and outreach by curating and sharing diverse video resources, including YouTube segments of lectures, experiments, full-length documentaries, and animations.
-These resources will be complemented by book and lecture note references.
-Second, I provide tools and resources for algebra-based physics, designed to suppo.rt high school students and independent learners.
-These tools include personal notes and Jupyter notebooks for simulations, data analysis, and problem-solving.
+*  I aim to foster physics education and outreach by linking to diverse video resources, including YouTube segments of lectures, experiments, full-length documentaries, and animations.
+*  Also in my plans I wish to create Python codes in Jupyter notebooks for simulations, data analysis, and problem-solving.